12 Questions You’ll Want to Ask Your Parents Before It’s Too Late

 People aren’t always open or completely honest about how close family members died.
 Whether it was from something serious like a drug overdose or suicide, or from something poorly understood at the time, like ovarian cancer, you may not know exactly what someone died of unless you ask directly.
 Even though these questions can be difficult, it’s important to ask them as they can give you vital information about your own health, Dr. Nguyen says.
 “Don’t just ask about the cause of their death but also the circumstances preceding it,” he says.
 “Ask about their gender, age of onset of the illness and age at death, their ethnicity and their race as all of these factors can influence your risk as well.”

 Where are you from?

 Simply knowing where your parents were born isn’t the same as knowing their cultural history and how that shaped them.
 “Most people not only enjoy talking about their lives and experiences, they long to do it,” says Carrie Landin, PsyD, a psychologist at UCHealth.
 “Discussing your parents’ experiences with them can be one of the most enjoyable and beneficial conversations you can ever have.
 It helps you understand their perceptions, their feelings, and their ways of relating in the world, which helps you better understand your own ways of relating in the world.”
 Ask how they would describe the culture they grew up in and in which they identify.
 Ask if they had any family or community traditions growing up.
 And ask them how they see you fitting into that culture.
-Or start your own like these 4 powerful, tiny family traditions.

 What was your favorite outfit?